photo by Daniel Gomez-Ibanez

 We are a new kind of monastic community, ecumenical Benedictine sisters, Protestants and Catholics, following the Gospel and the Rule of Benedict.
 At Holy Wisdom Monastery, we welcome single women of any Christian tradition to journey with us and explore a call to our way of life.
 Though we come from diverse traditions, we cherish the gift of our differences.
 We live, pray and work together in prophetic witness to our baptismal unity in Christ.

 We delight in diversity, the equality of women and men as disciples, and the centrality of prayer.
-We support and encourage these qualities in all the communities that Holy Wisdom Monastery nurtures: oblates, coworkers, Sunday Assembly, Benedictine Sojourners, Friends of Wisdom Prairie, committed volunteers and retreatants.
+We support and encourage these qualities in all the communities that Holy Wisdom Monastery nurtures: Oblates, Sunday Assembly, Friends of Wisdom Prairie, Ecumenical Center for Clergy Spiritual Renewal, coworkers, committed volunteers, donors and retreatants.
 As we walk together with listening hearts, we honor the richness of the Christian tradition and deepen our encounter with Christ and the Gospel.
 We offer retreats, spiritual direction and many other opportunities for prayer and spiritual growth.
-We invite all to join us in our daily monastic rhythm of prayer through the Liturgy of the Hours, and our weekly ecumenical Eucharist in our Sunday Assembly.
+We invite all to join us in our daily monastic rhythm of prayer through the Liturgy of the Hours, and our weekly Sunday worship, an ecumenical Eucharist in our Sunday Assembly.

 We share a spirit of reverence for all creation and a sense of oneness with the land, the days and changing seasons.
 Our proximity to Lake Mendota keeps us ever mindful of our partnership with the land, water and air quality of Dane County.
 Our land is sacred—to the Native Americans who walked these ancient trails long ago and to the people that continue to bless it with their presence today.
 Conscious of future generations, we are passionately involved in prairie restoration and ‘green’ living as a way of caring for the earth and maximizing the efficient use of natural resources.
 Caring for the earth is a Benedictine tradition and has been an integral part of our mission since 1994.